Milestone-Proposal:Theories on Neural Networks

 What features set this work apart from similar achievements?

-This work is clearly the foundation of the AI revolution that is occuring today.
-This has been recognized in many forms, including the Turing Award awarded by ACM in 2018.
+This work is clearly the foundation of the AI revolution that is occurring today.
+As such, it is hard to compare to a similar achievement.
+The worldwide adoption of AI in the present day and 100's of billions of dollars/euros spent to harness the power and opportunity is the strongest illustration currently.
+The work has also been recognized in many forms, including the Turing Award awarded by ACM in 2018.

 Why was the achievement successful and impactful?